What is an alcohol or drug problem?

 This link will allow you to search for a Narcotics Anonymous meeting located near you.

-SmokefreeVET is a mobile text messaging service for military Veterans who receive their health care through VA.
-If you are a military Veteran and would like to sign up for SmokefreeVET, please visit http://www.smokefree.gov/vet/.
-Additionally, SmokefreeVET has a Facebook page where Veterans who are quitting smoking can provide messages of support and encouragement to other Veterans.
+SmokefreeVET is a mobile text-messaging service for military Veterans who receive health care through VA.
+If you are a military Veteran and would like to sign up, please visit http://www.smokefree.gov/vet/.
+SmokefreeVET also has a Facebook page where Veterans who are quitting smoking can post messages of support and encouragement to other Veterans.
 For more information on VA's smoking and tobacco cessation programs, visit http://www.publichealth.va.gov/smoking/.
-SmokefreeVET is an automated text messaging service.
-To speak with a smoking cessation counselor, call 1-855-QUIT-VET.
+SmokefreeVET is an automated text-messaging service; to speak with a smoking cessation counselor, call 1-855-QUIT-VET.

 VA Medical Center Facility Locator